jmluong11/SIEM.Lab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-The purpose of this project is to create a world map that captures RDP brute force attacks which is sorted through the magnitude of attacks by physical location.
+The purpose of this project is to gain a better understanding and use of experience for Azure Sentinel (SIEM).
 This project helps the user walk through the use of various programs that coordinates everything together.
 Beginning with using a custom PowerShell script to extract metadata from Windows Event Viewer to be forwarded to a third party Application Programming Interface (API) in order to derive geolacation data.
 Next is using a Log Analytics Workspace (LAW) in Azure to ingest custom logs containing geographic information (latitude, longitude, stae/province, and country).
 Then configuring Custom Fields in LAW and using Azure Sentinel (Microsoft's cloud SIEM) workbork to display global attack data (RDP brute force) on a world map which is sorted by location and magnitude of attacks.
 <br />